awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 eksctl create addon --name aws-ebs-csi-driver --cluster my-cluster --service-account-role-arn arn:aws:iam::111122223333:role/AmazonEKS_EBS_CSI_DriverRole --force
 ```

 If you remove the `--force` option and there's a conflict with your existing settings, the command fails\.
 You can use the resulting error message to troubleshoot the conflict\.
 Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to self\-manage\.
 This is because those settings are overwritten with this option\.
-For more information about managing Amazon EKS add\-ons, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+For more information about managing Amazon EKS add\-ons, see [ Kubernetes field management](kubernetes-field-management.md)\.

 ------
 #### [ AWS Management Console ]